Sign in

 A. Nickel Alloys

-Nickel alloys are primarily composed of nickel, with significant amounts of chromium and often molybdenum.
-The nickel content in these alloys typically ranges from 30% to 75%, with chromium content varying from 0% to 35%, and molybdenum from 0% to 32%.
+Nickel alloys predominantly consist of nickel with considerable quantities of chromium and often molybdenum.
+The nickel proportion typically ranges from 30% to 75%, while chromium varies from 0% to 35%, and molybdenum spans from 0% to 32%.

 1. Monel: A nickel-copper alloy